bahree/helloLondon/README.md

 # 🏛️ London Historical LLM (aka helloLondon)
 ## Complete Guide to Building LLMs from Scratch

 **Learn to build Large Language Models from the ground up** using historical London texts (1500-1850).
 This comprehensive 4-part series walks you through every step: data collection, custom tokenization, model training, evaluation, and deployment. **We build two identical models** - only the size differs (117M vs 354M parameters).
-Includes working code, published models, and production-ready inference.
+Includes working code, published models, and educational inference examples.

+> **⚠️ Educational Purpose**: This is a learning project designed to teach LLM development concepts.
+For production-scale LLMs, you'll need much larger datasets, more sophisticated infrastructure, and additional considerations not covered here.

 > **📖 Want to understand the core LLM concepts?** This project focuses on implementation and hands-on building.
 For deeper understanding of foundational concepts like tokenizers, prompt engineering, RAG, responsible AI, fine-tuning, and more, check out [**Generative AI in Action**](https://a.co/d/ffzkJ7T) by Amit Bahree.
 You can learn more about the book → [by clicking here.](https://blog.desigeek.com/post/2024/10/book-release-genai-in-action/)